Conservation Programs

 Nutrient Management

-Participants of MACS cost-share programs must certify that the agricultural operation associated with the cost-share practice(s) is following a current Nutrient Management Plan to the extent required by COMAR 15.20.07.
+Participants of Maryland Agriculture Cost Share (MACS) program must certify that the agricultural operation associated with the cost-share practice(s) is following a current Nutrient Management Plan to the extent required by COMAR 15.20.07.
 This form must be submitted to the local Soil Conservation District office when applying to the MACS Program.

 USDA is an equal opportunity provider, employer, and lender.